peterantypas/maiana/README.md

 I started this project around 2015 with the intention of experimenting and eventually building something for my own boat.
 I was not impressed with commercial AIS class B transponders.
-They seemed bloated, expensive and some of them seemed particularly power-hungry.
+They seemed bloated, expensive and some of them were particularly power-hungry.
 So I set out to create a lean and mean design.

 In 2018 I installed this system on my boat.
 It is still working fine after 2 years.

+[Image][images/UnitExterior.jpg?raw=True "Exterior View"]

 ## Overall description